-Ownership: City Classification: Community Address: 12616 Skimmer Run Size: 19.4 Acres
+Classification: Community Address: 12616 Skimmer Run

 - Concrete trail

 - Playground

 - Picnic pavilion

 - Bocce ball

-- PondParking

-Open lawn
+- Open lawn

-Restroom
+- Restroom

+- Pond

+- Parking

 - This park is centrally located south of Highway 290 in a residential and commercial area. - While this is one of the only parks with a prominent park entrance sign, the edges of the property are hard to determine. - Much of the park is in the floodplain. - This park is well used by the public, a local bocce group and for City events. - The existing pond is an amenity with fishing pier and loop trail.
-The pond is maintained by a aquatic management company. - There are drainage issues around the playground and potential ADA accessibility concerns with some of the park's amenities. - The playground and much of the trail are lacking shade.
+The pond is maintained by an aquatic management company. - There are drainage issues around the playground and potential ADA accessibility concerns with some of the park's amenities. - The playground and much of the trail are lacking shade.